rxantos/tubras/trunk/tools/irrb/doc/export_panel.rst

 **Antialias** - Antialiasing enabled.
 When enabled, **irrB**'s iwalktest application set's antialiasing to 4 when creating the video driver.

-**VSync** - Check box used to indicate whether or not VSync is enabled.
+**VSync** - Enable VSync.

-**Full Screen** - Check box used to indicate whether or not to run in full screen mode.
+**Full Screen** - Run in full screen mode.

-**Keep Aspect** - Check box used to indicate whether or not the created window will maintain the original aspect of the monitor.
+**Keep Aspect** - The walk test window  should maintain the original aspect of the default screen resolution.

-**Show Help** - Check box used to indicate whether or not iwalktest will display the help window on start up.
+**Show Help** - Show help on start up.

-**Debug** - Check box used to indicate whether or not detailed debug information will be logged to the walktest log file.
+**Debug** - Show debug info on start up.

-**Stencil Buffer** - Check box used to indicate whether or not to use stencil buffers.
+**Stencil Buffer** - Use stencil buffers.

-**Video Driver** - Drop down used to select the video driver to use.
+**Video Driver** - Which video driver to use.
 This option will only appear for Windows users.
 The choices are DirectX or OpenGL.

-**Resolution** - Drop down which allows you to choose the video resolution to use.
+**Resolution** - The video resolution to use.
 Options include "minimal", "medium", "maximum", or "custom".
 When "custom" is selected, the exact horizontal and vertical dimensions may be explicitly entered.

 **Velocity** - The camera movement speed in units per second.